thomasabishop/systems-obscure/src/posts/self-hosting-2-dns-tls.md

 In my [previous post](./self-hosting-1-initial-setup.md) I described how I purchased my VPS package, initialised a server, created a user and applied some basic server-hardening procedures.
-In this post I'll record how I set up DNS and the certification necessary to handle encrypted communications.
+In this post I'll record how I set up DNS and the certification necessary to enable encrypted client-server communication over HTTPS.

 ## DNS

 As it stands, my server exists on the Internet but can only be reached via its IPv4 address.
-This is sufficient to connect over SSH but eventually I want to run services over HTTPS and to do that I need a domain name.
+This is sufficient to connect via SSH but eventually I want to host HTTP services and to do that I need a domain name.

 I purchased the domain _systemsobscure.net_ from Namecheap.
 I'm not mad about using a US company but it is indeed cheap and has a better record when it comes to privacy than its main competitor, Cloudflare.

-Once purchased, I just needed to set up the A Records that match an IP to a domain name:
+Once purchased, I needed to set up the A Records that match an IP to a domain
+name:

 ![Setting up A Records in Namecheap](./img/dns-records-detail.png)